Helike: Destruction

 The ancient account puts Helike's destruction in 373 BC, two years before the Battle of Leuctra, during a winter night.
 Several events were construed in retrospect as having warned of the disaster: some "immense columns of flame" appeared, and five days previously, all animals and vermin fled the city, going toward Keryneia.
 The city and a space of 12 stadia below it sank into the earth and were covered over by the sea.
 All the inhabitants perished without a trace, and the city was obscured from view except for a few building fragments projecting from the sea.
 Ten Spartan ships anchored in the harbour were dragged down with it.
 An attempt involving 2,000 men to recover bodies was unsuccessful.
 Aigion took possession of its territory.

 Strabo recounts how the city was submerged by a tsunami triggered by an earthquake, and argued that this was caused by "the anger of Poseidon", because the inhabitants of Helike had refused to give their statue of Poseidon to the Ionian colonists in Asia, or even to supply them with a model.
 According to some authorities, the inhabitants of Helike and Bura had even murdered the Ionian deputies.
 An account by Seneca claims the sea destroyed the city after an appearance of a comet.

 About 150 years after the disaster, the philosopher Eratosthenes visited the site and reported that a standing bronze statue of Poseidon was submerged in a "poros", "holding in one hand a hippocamp", where it posed a hazard to those who fished with nets.
 The meaning of poros in ancient Greek is not fully clear, but could refer to an inland lagoon, lake, or narrow strait.
-Most archaeologists thought it referred to the Gulf of Corinth, but there was disagreement from Professor Dora Katsonopoulou:
+Most archaeologists thought it referred to the Gulf of Corinth, but there was disagreement from Dora Katsonopoulou:

 For the sea was raised by an earthquake and it submerged Helice, and also the temple of the Heliconian Poseidon, whom the Ionians worship even to this day, offering there the Pan-Ionian sacrifices.
 And, as some suppose, Homer recalls this sacrifice when he says: "but he breathed out his spirit and bellowed, as when a dragged bull bellows round the altar of the Heliconian lord."